hajuanas92-code/agent-CloudLog-auditor/README.md

 ---

-## ✨ What This Does
+## ✨ What CIEARA Does

-Cloud Log Auditor automates that entire loop, end to end:
+CIEARA automates that entire loop, end to end:

 | Step | Action |
 |------|--------|